timfjord/Projectionist/README.md

 ## Features

 - jump between test and implementation files
-- open/jump to an alternate file from the SideBar
+- open/jump to an alternate file from the Side Bar
 - `.projections.json` file support (including JSON schema validation)
 - built-in projections for Elixir, Ruby, and Sublime package development
 - work on all platforms